Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 10. Bibimbap (비빔밥)

 Bibimbap is best described as a hug in a bowl.
-It is Korea’s most popular comfort food, and its excellence is its customizability and ease of preparation.
+It is Korea’s most popular comfort food, and its appeal lies is its customization and ease of preparation.

-Moreover, if you desire to make it more hearty, beef and a seasoned fried egg go exceptionally well with the assortment of ingredients.
+Moreover, if you want to make it heartier, beef and a seasoned fried egg pair exceptionally well with the assortment of ingredients.

 Bibimbap is one of the best Korean foods to try for the first time.
 So go on and enjoy it.
 You know you can’t resist!